Da gfeide Hund

-The Da gfeide Hund /[ta:gfaɪ'deˈhʊnt]/ (engl. the keen dog) is a language and culture award, granted since 2024 by the Association for Bavarian language and dialects (Förderverein Bairische Sprache und Dialekte e.
-V. - FBSD) to upcoming artists, for which Bavarian as a language is an elementary part of their work.
-The price recognizes contemporary representation of Bavarian in art and is endowed with 4.000 €.
+The Da gfeide Hund /[ta:gfaɪ'deˈhʊnt]/ (English: "The keen dog") is a language and culture award which has been granted since 2024 by the Association for Bavarian language and dialects (Förderverein Bairische Sprache und Dialekte e.
+V. - FBSD).
+The price recognizes upcoming contemporary artists who use Bavarian in their art or music, and comes with a cash prize of 4,000 euros.